lewisisgood/movie-trailer-site/README.md

 ### Installing

-From the Terminal, close this repo onto your computer with:
+From the Terminal, clone this repo onto your computer with:

 ```
 git clone https://github.com/lewisisgood/ud036_StarterCode